Your ram is fine!

 What's going on?

 Linux is borrowing unused memory for disk caching.
-This makes it looks like you are low on memory, but you are not!
+This makes it look like you are low on memory, but you are not!
 Everything is fine!

 Why is it doing this?

 Disk caching makes the system much faster and more responsive!
 There are no downsides, except for confusing newbies.
 It does not take memory away from applications in any way, ever!

 What if I want to run more applications?